romgar/presentations/pypi_deployment/pypi_deployment.md

 ---

-# Travis-CI : Create an account
+# Travis CI : Create an account

 - Continuous integration platform for GitHub projects @ [https://travis-ci.org/](https://travis-ci.org/)
 - Trigger scripts on every commit on every branch of your GitHub projects